-- If the Mode switch on the operator panel is set to "Service", the settings have the following values regardless of the domain mode displayed by the showdomainmode(8) command: - Diagnostics Level: operates as the showdomainmode(8) command display - Secure Mode: off - Autoboot: off - The setdomainmode(8) command sets a domain mode.
+- If the Mode switch on the operator panel is set to "Service", the settings have the following values regardless of the domain mode displayed by the showdomainmode(8) command: - Diagnostics Level: operates as the showdomainmode(8) command display - Secure Mode: off - Autoboot: off - When the OpenBoot PROM environmental variable 'auto-boot?' has been set to false, the auto boot function is disabled. - The setdomainmode(8) command sets a domain mode.